Get the education your college should have provided.

 What’s currently being taught in most schools?

-Instead of focusing on education as a tradition of knowledge to be passed on generation after generation, most schools focus on job preparation as the end goal for student success.
+Most schools focus on job preparation as the end goal for student success.
 Such an emphasis short-changes students, depriving them of their intellectual inheritance.
-It also fails to deal with a changing marketplace.
 Classical education prepares students to be fully alive humans, while progressive education prepares students for outdated jobs.
-We are made for som much more.
+We are made for more.

 What do classical teachers need to know?

-Classical teachers need to know the whole tradition.
-They need to situate literature within historical context, be able to translate all foreign phrases, notice and explain philosophical ideas when encountered, be conversant in mathematical and scientific approaches, while being experts in human nature.
-Such a teacher should also be fluent in Latin, Greek, and Hebrew; he should have the broadest sympathies and the most specific knowledge in areas of interest.
+Classical teachers need to know the tradition.
+They need to situate literature within historical context, be able to translate foreign phrases, notice and explain philosophical ideas when encountered, be conversant in mathematical and scientific approaches, while being experts in human nature.
+Such a teacher should have the broadest sympathies and the most specific knowledge in areas of interest.
 While recognizing the prior description as a necessary goal, every classical educator acknowledges the impossibility of fully reaching it; teaching is a calling that allows one to continue growing in knowledge over a lifetime.

 What would a Logres certificate do for me?

-A Logres Certificate is a recognition that you have gone through a specific curriculum and held specific conversations; it signifies that you are in a position to lead others through a similar course.
-Curriculum derives from the Latin circus, meaning a path that the horses would trod; it refers in this case to a sequence of books identified through a specific certificate.
-It is a guarantee that you have read the works assigned, and a promise that you’ve experienced the helpful guidance of a skilled Socratic instructor asking the right questions to help you see more into the text.
-A Logres Certificate is also your connection into a community of intellectually engaged teachers who are seeking to build community through reading and discussing great ideas.
+A Logres Certificate recognizes the graduate has gone through a specific curriculum and held specific conversations; it signifies being in a position to lead others through a similar course.
+It affirms having read the works assigned, and learned from a Socratic instructor asking the right questions.
+A Logres Certificate is also your connection into a community of intellectually engaged teachers seeking to build community through encountering and discussing great ideas.